Black Girl (1972 film)

-Black Girl is an American family drama film with a screenplay by J.E.
+Black Girl is a 1972 American drama film with a screenplay by J.E.
 Franklin, based on her 1969 play, and directed by Ossie Davis.
 The film explores issues and experiences of black womanhood in the 1970s, including how black women were depicted and common stereotypes of the period.
 According to Melvin Donalson in Black Directors in Hollywood, "Black Girl is a film that explores the intricate and sometimes painful connections between mothers and daughters."